The Aerosol Grey Machine: Releases

 The Aerosol Grey Machine was released in September 1969 by Mercury, in the US only.
 An initial edition contained the song "Giant Squid" instead of "Necromancer", but that was a mis-print which was corrected immediately.
 On the sleeve and on the LP label of the misprint only "Necromancer" is named, but the song is mentioned in the song album credits though, which makes it very likely that initially the LP should feature it.

-The LP was released in 1974 by Fontana Records in Germany and by Vertigo in some other European countries.
-The first UK release was in Feb 1975 also by Fontana.
+The LP was released in June 1974 by Fontana Records in Germany and by Vertigo in some other European countries.
+The first UK release was in February 1975 also by Fontana.

 The album was reissued on CD in 1997 by Repertoire Records in Germany, using the original running order of the album as released on LP, and featuring the first single as bonus tracks.

 In the same year Peter Hammill's own UK record label FIE!
 Records also released the album, but in a different edition.
 The Fie CD uses a slightly different running order and adds "Giant Squid" along with a previously unreleased early version of "Ferret and Featherbird" as part of the album, and not as bonus tracks at the end of the CD.
 For this release Hammill also united both parts of "Orthenthian Street" into one song by an initially intended cross fade.